LOS ANGELES -- Given another chance to prove they can play with the best teams in the NBA, the Los Angeles Clippers again came up short.

 And with third place in the Western Conference standings at stake.

-The biggest problem being an inability to contain the hot-shooting Grizzlies, who hit 37-of-68 shots from the field behind 21 points from Marc Gasol, 18 from Tayshaun Prince and 17 from Mike Conley.
+The biggest problem was defending.
+The Clippers were unable to contain the hot-shooting Grizzlies, who hit 37 of 68 shots from the field behind 21 points from Marc Gasol, 18 from Tayshaun Prince and 17 from Mike Conley.

-The Grizzlies won for the 13th time in 14 games and created some breathing room between themselves and the Clippers for the third seed in the Western Conference.
-Memphis now owns a 1 1/2-game edge over the Clippers.
+The Grizzlies won for the 13th time in 14 games and created some breathing room between themselves and the Clippers for the third seed in the Western Conference, Memphis now owning a one-and-a-half game edge over Los Angeles.

 The Grizzlies shot a torrid 65.6 percent from the field in the first half, sinking 21 of 32 shots to take a 54-52 lead at intermission.